majsdev/learn-aws/aws.md

 - [Cognito identity pools](#cognito-identity-pools)
 - [Cognito sync](#cognito-sync)

 Web Idenity Federation: to exchange identity and security information between an identity provider (IdP) and an application

-Identity provider (IdP): a truster provider of your user identity that lets you use authentication to access other service
-Example identity providers: fb, amazon, google, twitter
+Identity provider (IdP): a truster provider of your user identity that lets you use authentication to access other service Example identity providers: fb, amazon, google, twitter

 Types of IdP: OpenID connect (OIDC), SAML (for single sign on)

 ### Cognito user pools
 user pools are user directories used to managed the action for web and mobile apps such as:
 - sign up
 - sign in
 - account recovery
 - account confirmation

 ### Coginito identity pools
-Identity pools provide temporary AWS credentials to access services (can be thougtht of as the actual mechanism authorizing access to the AWS resources)
+Identity pools provide temporary AWS credentials to access AWS services

 # AWS CLI
 important flags to know